NxPKG/khulnasoft-docs/content/dns/zone-setups/zone-transfers/access-control-lists/cloudflare-ip-addresses.md

 ### Transfer IP

-Cloudflare will listen to AXFR/IXFR zone transfer requests and SOA queries from your Secondary DNS server on this IP address.
+Khulnasoft will listen to AXFR/IXFR zone transfer requests and SOA queries from your Secondary DNS server on this IP address.

 ```txt
 172.65.64.6
 ```

-## Cloudflare as Secondary
+## Khulnasoft as Secondary

-If you are using Cloudflare for Secondary DNS — meaning that you are setting up Cloudflare to receive [incoming zone transfers](/dns/zone-setups/zone-transfers/cloudflare-as-secondary/) — you need to update the following settings at your primary DNS provider.
+If you are using Khulnasoft for Secondary DNS — meaning that you are setting up Khulnasoft to receive [incoming zone transfers](/dns/zone-setups/zone-transfers/cloudflare-as-secondary/) — you need to update the following settings at your primary DNS provider.

 ### Allow range

-Cloudflare's AXFR/IXFR zone transfer requests originate from the following IP prefixes.
+Khulnasoft's AXFR/IXFR zone transfer requests originate from the following IP prefixes.
 These ranges need to be allowed at your Primary DNS servers.

 ```txt
 198.41.144.240/28